-An effort in South Berkshire County to combine school districts could achieve educational advantages and budgetary efficiencies that inform school districts across the county.
-The proposed consolidation would expand programming for highschool students and create up to eight Career Vocational Technical Education (CVTE) Programs that would be a boon to local businesses seeking a skilled workforce and increase youth preparation for careers in the trades and advanced manufacturing.
-Once adopted, the program would also increase opportunities for social emotional learning, special and education, English Language Learner adaptation to support a growing population of Hispanic and Latino students.
+A project in southern Berkshire County to combine school districts to achieve educational advantages and budgetary efficiencies could become a bellwether for other rural school districts.
+The proposed consolidation would expand programming for high-school students and create up to eight Career Vocational Technical Education (CVTE) Programs that would be a boon to local businesses seeking a skilled workforce while increasing youth readiness for in-demand careers in construction, advanced manufacturing, and healthcare, among others.